Pine cone Christmas decorations

 Watch the tutorial video above and follow the instructions below to make your own pine cone mouses.

 Make your ears.
 Paint two large pine cone scales with brown around the outside and white in the middle.
-Water based paint is fine for this, but acryclic gives a more polished result.
+Water-based paint is fine for this, but acrylic gives a more polished result.
 Once dry, trim the pointed ends if needed and glue into place on the top of your pine cone, quite close together.

 Tip: You may want to balance all of your mouse parts in place first before attaching with glue